-Quality control of the temperature data is a major task, the difficulty of which is directly related to lack of data and metadata (for some areas and time periods) upon which to base statistical checks.
-Consequently certain empirical criteria were applied - see sections 2.2.1 through 2.2.4, and as part of the last processing step, subjective judgment was used - see sections 2.2.5 and 2.2.6.
-Individual temperature data, and in some cases entire profiles or all profiles for individual cruises, have been flagged and not used further because these data produced features that were judged to be non-representative or questionable.
-As part of our work, we have made available WOD18 which contains both observed levels profile data and standard depth level profile data with various quality control flags applied.
-The flags mark individual measurements or entire profiles which were not used in the next step of the procedure, either interpolation to standard depth levels for observed level data or calculation of statistical means in the case of standard depth level data.
+Quality control of the salinity data is a major task, the difficulty of which is directly related to lack of data and metadata (for some areas) upon which to base statistical checks.
+Consequently, certain empirical criteria were applied - see sections 2.2.1 through 2.2.4, and as part of the last processing step, subjective judgment was used - see sections 2.2.5 and 2.2.6.
+Individual salinity data, and in some cases entire profiles or all profiles for individual cruises, have been flagged and not used further because these data produced features that were judged to be nonrepresentative or questionable.
+As part of our work, we will make available WOD23 that contains both observed levels profile data and standard depth level profile data with various quality control flags applied.
+The flags mark either individual measurements or entire profiles that were not used in the next step of the procedure -- either interpolation to standard depth levels for observed level data or calculation of statistical means in the case of standard depth level data.

-Constantly improving knowledge of the world ocean variability now includes a greater appreciation and understanding of the ubiquity of mesoscale features such as eddies, rings, and lenses in some parts of the world ocean.
-It is also applies to interannual and multi-decadal variability of water mass properties associated with modal variability of the atmosphere such as the North Atlantic Oscillation (NAO) and El Niño Southern Ocean Oscillation (ENSO).
-Some of these features, especially in the region with dense data coverage like, for example the Northwest Atlantic Ocean, can find their way into high-resolution analyses and lead to a cumulative effect of mesoscale dynamics seen in decadal climatologies (Seidov et al., 2018); see below about weakened restriction on outlier flagging in coastal areas.
-However, in most regions with lesser data coverage, these features seen as outliers may not be consistent with the background WOA fields, but still represent legitimate data values.
-Therefore, we have simply flagged these data, if seen as obvious outliers, but have not removed them from the WOD18. individual investigators can make their own decision regarding the representativeness of Investigators studying the the data. distribution of features such as eddies will be interested in those data that we may regard as unrepresentative for the preparation of the analyses shown in this atlas.
+Constantly improving knowledge of the world ocean variability now includes a greater appreciation and understanding of the ubiquity of mesoscale features such as eddies, rings, and lenses in some parts of the world ocean, as well as interannual and multi-decadal variability of water mass properties associated with modal variability of the climate system such as the North Atlantic Oscillation (NAO) and El Niño Southern Ocean Oscillation (ENSO).
+Some of these features, especially in regions with dense data coverage like the Northwest Atlantic Ocean, can find their way into highresolution analyses and lead to a cumulative effect of mesoscale dynamics seen in decadal climatologies (Seidov et al., 2018).
+However, in most regions with lesser data coverage, these features are seen as outliers and may not be consistent with the background WOA fields, but still represent legitimate data eddies will be interested in those data that we may regard as unrepresentative for the preparation of the analyses shown in this values.
+Therefore, we have simply flagged these data, if seen as obvious outliers, but have not removed them from the WOD23.

+Thus, individual investigators can make their

+representativeness of the data.
+Investigators

+studying the distribution of features such as